 The first ageing shock that we consider is a purely biological one taking the form of an increase in the age of death.
 Holding constant the growth rate of the population this results in a decrease in the crude birth rate and increase in the old-age dependency ratio.
 In response to the longer lifetime, agents choose more schooling, retire later, and increase the length of the work career.
 Almost all of the additional years of life are consumed in the form of leisure as the retirement period increases substantially.
 At the macroeconomic level the stocks of physical and human capital both rise, with the former increase dominating the latter.
 Human capital becomes relatively scarce under the biological longevity boost (BLB) prompting an increase in its rental rate and a decrease in the interest rate.
 The intuition behind this result is that the human capital depreciation schedule is kept unchanged under the BLB.
-So even though individuals enjoy a longer biologial life, their economic life is unaffected.
+So even though individuals enjoy a longer biological life, their economic life is unaffected.

 The second ageing shock is a comprehensive longevity boost (CLB) in which both biological and economic lifetimes are lengthened.
 In this case the stocks of physical and human capital both rise sharply, with the latter increase dominating the former.
 Schooling is increased only slightly, but as retirement takes place much later on in life, the length of the work career rises dramatically.
 Surprisingly, the optimal retirement period is decreased under the CLB, i.e. the additional years of biological life are not spent on leisure but on working.
+Under the comprehensive longevity boost wages fall and the real interest rises in the long run.
+By separately distinguishing biological and economic longevity we are thus able to demonstrate that factor prices may move in a direction opposite to the one accepted as conventional wisdom in the existing literature.

-The third ageing shock is a baby bust (BB) scenario in which there is an exogenous decrease in the crude birth rate.
-For a given length of biological life, this implies that the growth rate of the population decreases and the old-age dependency ratio increases.
+The third ageing shock is a baby bust (BB) scenario in which there is an exogenous decrease in the net birth rate.
+For a given length of biological life, this implies that the growth rate of the population and the crude birth rate both decrease whilst the old-age dependency ratio increases.
 Interestingly, the quantitative effects of this shock are rather small.
 The slight increase in the physical capital stock is accompanied by a small decrease in the stock of human capital leaving macroeconomic output virtually unchanged.

 Our results are based on a plausibly calibrated numerical version of our theoretical model.
-To demonstrate the robustness of our conclusions to alternative modelling assumptions we also study some extensions.
+To demonstrate the robustness of our conclusions to alternative modelling assumptions we also study two extensions.
 The first extension introduces a capital market imperfection.
 Whereas the resulting constraints on borrowing are potentially disastrous to the educational process, we show that much of the damage can be removed by incorporating a system of study loans for young individuals.
 Provided such a system exists, the effects of the ageing shocks are very similar to those for the base model.

 A second extension introduces a labour market imperfection taking the form of an indivisibility of labour supply.
 Under the assumption that agents can either work full time or not at all, ageing shocks can only affect the worker's participation, i.e. changes take place via the extensive margin.
-The indivisibility contraint itself causes non-trivial welfare losses to the agent because the desired gradual retirement process is not feasible.
+The indivisibility constraint itself causes nontrivial welfare losses to the agent because the desired gradual retirement process is not feasible.
 Interestingly, the conclusions with respect to the ageing shocks are qualitatively the same and quantitatively rather similar to the ones obtained in the base model.